(A downloadable version of this document can be found at the bottom of this page)

 Wolff, Experience and Philosophy, 3.

 Sherifa Merrell-Wolff, “1936-37 Journal” (San Fernando, Calif.), entry dated August 29, 1936.

 The first two parts of this work have been published together with Pathways Through to Space by SUNY Press as the aforementioned Experience and Philosophy.
 The third and fourth parts of this work have also been published by SUNY Press under the title, Transformations in Consciousness: The Metaphysics and Epistemology (Albany: 1995).

 When the couple moved to Santa Barbara, Wolff acquired and managed two apartment buildings, using the proceeds to offset Sherifa’s medical bills.

-In 1941, Franklin and Sherifa Merrell-Wolff along with several members of the Assembly of Man purchased a 430-acre ranch at the base of Lone Pine Mountain near Tuttle Creek Canyon outside of Lone Pine, California.
-The ranch was first named “The Assembly of Man Ranch” by Sherifa, after the school she and Wolff had organized and dedicated to spiritual education.
+In 1941, Franklin and Sherifa Merrell-Wolff along with several members of the Assembly of Man purchased a nearly 430-acre ranch at the base of Lone Pine Mountain near Tuttle Creek Canyon outside of Lone Pine, California.
+The ranch was named “The Assembly of Man Ranch” by Sherifa, after the school she and Wolff had organized and dedicated to spiritual education.
 Franklin and Gertrude began holding annual August conventions on the property in 1961, and they changed the name of the educational center to the “Friends of the Wisdom Religion” in the late 1960s.